Microsoft/ATADocs.pt-br/ATPDocs/atp-mcas-integration.md

 ## <a name="access-azure-atp"></a>Acessar o ATP do Azure

-Escolha continuar a usar o ATP do Azure dentro do portal do ATP do Azure ou agora você pode acessar alertas e a pontuação de identidade do ATP do Azure usando o portal do Microsoft Cloud App Security.
+Escolha continuar a usar o ATP do Azure dentro do portal do ATP do Azure ou você pode acessar alertas e a pontuação de identidade do ATP do Azure usando o portal do Microsoft Cloud App Security.
 Os fluxo de trabalho e as tarefas de configuração do ATP do Azure continuam a ser tratados dentro do portal do ATP do Azure.

 ## <a name="prerequisites"></a>Pré-requisitos